 Founded in 1964, our club has set out with these objectives in mind:

-Meeting programs are open to the public at no charge.
+Meeting programs, which begin at 7:00 pm are open to the public at no charge.

-Horticulture Design Exhibit - Contributions are reserved for Members only.
+Design and Horticulture Exhibit contributions are reserved for Members only.

-Scroll to the bottom for previous Meeting Info.
+Scroll to the bottom for previous Meeting Information

 Exhibits team: Margareta Kotch and Arline Shanley.